 During World War II, Lee Stevens travels to Washington D.C. with his secretary Jane Rogers in order to secure a government contract.
 Not thinking it through, Jane cancels their hotel ...
 See full summary »

 In this screwball comedy a WW2 US pilot bombs a Japanese aircraft carrier, is assumed to be dead, and then is misquoted in the press as fondly remembering his days back home walking his dog...
 See full summary »

 Captain Mary Morley (Paulette Goddard), WAC marital-relations expert, known as "Captain Lonelyhearts", returns from overseas as escort to some G.I. war brides, and she hopes to patch up the estrangement from Peter Morley (Fred MacMurray), her husband and former law partner.
-The latter has fallen for beautiful Gloria Fay (Arleen Whelan) and is waiting at the airport with a divorce consent requiring Mary's signature.
+The latter has fallen for beautiful Gloria Fay (Arleen Whelan) and is waiting at the pier with a divorce consent requiring Mary's signature.
 Peter, hoping to be more persuasive later, asks her to have dinner with him later at the Ski Club.
 Jack Lindsay (Macdonald Carey), a client of Peter's who has been using their apartment mistakes Mary for one of the intended bridesmaids and asks about Gloria.
 Now that Mary knows about Gloria, she asks Jack to bring Gloria to the Ski Club dinner.
 Still in love with Peter, Mary refuses to sign the divorce paper and asks Jack to take her home.
 Mary is ordered to Fort Sheridan and Peter and Jack board her train - Peter still after her signature and Jack also hoping she will sign as...Written by

 Les Adams <email@example.com>

 2 of 3 people found this review helpful.

 Was this review helpful to you?